 Project “Voice”, National TV, Russia (September 12, 2014):

-Cellist Georgy Yufa, a First Prize Winner in the Professional Category of the American Protege International Concerto Competition 2014, showed his vocal talent at the project “Voice” in Russia and was featured in September 2014 on a national TV.
+Cellist Georgy Yufa, a First Prize Winner in the Professional Category of the American Protégé International Concerto Competition 2014, showed his vocal talent at the project “Voice” in Russia and was featured in September 2014 on a national TV.

-From New York Post (March 30,
+From New York Post (March 30, 2014):

-Ellen DeGeneres TV Show
+Ellen DeGeneres TV Show:

 Elias Phoenix, 7, out of Brandon, Florida, entered the American Protégé International Music Talent Competition Fall 2013 in November 2013 and performed at the Winners Recital at Carnegie Hall.
-After winning the American Protege Competition, Elias has performed twice as a featured guest on The Ellen Degeneres Show, has been featured on The Today Show, People Magazine, and other local and National news and media outlets.
+After winning the American Protégé Competition, Elias has performed twice as a featured guest on The Ellen DeGeneres Show, has been featured on The Today Show, People Magazine, and other local and National news and media outlets.

-Ellen DeGeneres TV Show
+Ellen DeGeneres TV Show:

 Elias Phoenix is back at Ellen DeGeneres Show: The young piano prodigy made a huge splash on his first visit to the show with his larger-than-life personality.
 Now he is back again.

-Ellen DeGeneres TV Show
+Ellen DeGeneres TV Show:

-Ryan Wang, 5-year old Canadian pianist, a Scholarship Award Winner of the American Protege International Piano and Strings Competition 2013 and 2014 – on The Ellen Show Full Interview
+Ryan Wang, 5-year old Canadian pianist, a Scholarship Award Winner of the American Protege International Piano and Strings Competition 2013 and 2014 – on The Ellen Show Full Interview.

 Ryan Wang plays in Yundi Li 2014 Beijing New Year Concert:

-6 years old Ryan Wang, a Winner of several American Protege Competitions, performed in “Yundi Li 2014 Beijing New Year Concert” on Dec.
+6 years old Ryan Wang, a Winner of several American Protégé Competitions, performed in “Yundi Li 2014 Beijing New Year Concert” on Dec.
 31, 2013.